Skip to content

 import tailwindTheme from '@vuecs/theme-tailwind';

-import bootstrap5 from '@vuecs/theme-bootstrap-v5';
+import bootstrap from '@vuecs/theme-bootstrap';

-import fontAwesome from '@vuecs/theme-font-awesome';
+import lucide from '@vuecs/icons-lucide';

 app.use(vuecs, {

-tailwindTheme(), // base CSS framework
+themes: [tailwindTheme()], // base CSS framework

 });